How can trees affect my power?Trees can affect service reliability and interrupt power to customers.

 Directional pruning involves cutting a limb back to another limb so future growth is directed away from power lines.
 With the directional technique, tree growth causes minimal impact to public safety and electric service.

-Is there a charge for line clearing on my property?The cost of managing the natural growth around power lines is part of the rates approved by the public utility commissions in both Idaho and Oregon.
+Is there a charge for line clearing on my property?The cost of managing the natural growth around power lines is part of the prices approved by the public utility commissions in Idaho and Oregon for providing power.
+There is no separate charge.

-Can I clear the lines myself?Pruning trees around power lines should be done by trained professionals only.
-Serious injuries and even fatalities have occurred when untrained individuals do this work themselves.
+Can I clear the lines myself?Only trained professionals should prune trees around power lines.
+Serious injuries and even fatalities have occurred when untrained people do this work themselves.

 Please contact us online or call us at 208-388-2323 from the Treasure Valley area or 1-800-488-6151 for an evaluation of the trees and vegetation around power lines prior to any removals.

-What types of trees and/or plants should be planted near transformers and power lines?If vegetation is needed under power lines, Class I trees with a mature height of less than 25 feet are best.
+What types of trees or plants should be planted near transformers and power lines?If vegetation is needed under power lines, trees with a mature height of less than 25 feet are best.
+Avoid planting shrubs near padmounted transformers (the green boxes you sometimes see in neighborhoods).
+Transformer maintenance work requires 10 feet of clearance in front and 2 feet on the sides and back.

 Is Idaho Power responsible for clean-up after line clearing?Our policy is to chip any small limbs, branches and brush from landscaped settings.
 Idaho Power will haul this material away or leave the mulch with the property owner at their request.
 Any wood larger than four inches in diameter is cut into manageable lengths for the property owner.
 Dead wood cannot be chipped and will be left on the property.